ProjectLadon/MOOS-uReflector/README.md

 * cppcodec (https://github.com/tplgy/cppcodec)

 # Theory of Operation
 The reflector has a set of channels, each of which can be read or written to via REST calls.
 Each channel maps to a single REDIS key, and may in principle contain any data that can be stored in a REDIS byte string, but typical payload is a JSON string.
 Each write to a channel overwrites all previous data.
 Therefore, the typical mode of operation is that each channel is a one-way one-to-one or one-to-many communication on each channel.
-Therefore, a bidrectional communication, such as between ship and shore, takes two channels -- a ship to shore and a shore to ship channel.
+Therefore, a bidrectional communication, such as between ship and shore, takes two channels -- a ship to shore channel and a shore to ship channel.

 Each subscribed message is packaged into a corresponding JSON type.
 DOUBLEs are encoded as JSON numbers; STRINGs are encoded as JSON strings, and BINARYs are base-64 encoded as JSON strings.
 Encoded binary strings are prefaced with \*\*DEADBEEF\*\*